 Architect: Phippen, Randall & Parkes

-This rare three / four-bedroom house with off-street parking forms part of the renowned Grade II-listed Cockaigne Housing Group development in Hatfield, Hertfordshire.
+This rare to the market four-bedroom house with off-street parking forms part of the renowned Grade II-listed Cockaigne Housing Group development in Hatfield, Hertfordshire.
 Designed by architects Peter Phippen, Peter Randall and David Parkes, these exceptional houses were built in the mid-1960s.
-This is the first time that this particular house has come to the market, having been bought off-plan by the current owners in 1963.

 Celebrated as one of the finest post-war private housing schemes in Britain, the Cockaigne Housing Group has been described by English Heritage as “the leading English manifestation of the courtyard house”.

 The house is close to the historic site of Hatfield House and Gardens and residents of this area are entitled to apply for a pass that allows free access to Hatfield Park throughout the year.
 The shops of Welwyn Garden City are a short drive away and the supermarkets of Hatfield are within walking distance.
 The area also has a number of good schools.

 Hatfield railway station can be reached on foot in approximately ten minutes and trains run direct to London King’s Cross (approximately 19 minutes) and London Moorgate (30 minutes).

 Lease length: approx. 999 years from 1961

 Service charge: approx. £550 per annum

 Please note that all areas, measurements and distances given in these particulars are approximate and rounded.
 The text, photographs and floor plans are for general guidance only.
 The Modern House has not tested any services, appliances or specific fittings — prospective purchasers are advised to inspect the property themselves.
 All fixtures, fittings and furniture not specifically itemised within these particulars are deemed removable by the vendor.